PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 ### fix-climbing-bypassing-cramming-rule

 - **default**: `false`
-- **description**: Sets whether climbing should bypass the entity cramming limit.
+- **description**: Sets whether climbing should bypass the entity cramming limit(`maxEntityCramming` game rule).
+If set to `true`, climbing entities will also be counted toward the entity cramming limit so that they can take suffocation damage.

 ### max-entity-collisions